Lake Washington Ridge Homeowners Association

 Please email us at lwrhoa@theridgeline.com with your feedback or ideas to improve our neighborhood or this website

-The LWRHOA 2024 Annual meeting will be held on March 26, 2024 at 7:00pm.
+The LWRHOA 2024 Annual meeting was held on March 26, 2024 at 7:00pm.
 The minutes from the meeting will be posted shortly after.

 Please feel free to contact a board member or use the association’s email address lwrhoa@theridgeline.com to propose additional items for the meeting agenda